gluecose/test-vectors/README.md

   resulting COSE_Sign1 has it as its value.

-* If present, the `protectedHeaders` key contains the protected headers as a serialised CBOR map Base16 encoded.
+* If present, the `protectedHeaders` key contains the protected headers as a serialized CBOR map Base16 encoded.

-* If present, the `unprotectedHeaders` key contains the unprotected headers as a serialised CBOR map Base16 encoded.
+* If present, the `unprotectedHeaders` key contains the unprotected headers as a serialized CBOR map Base16 encoded.

 * If present, the `external` key contains the base16 encoded string with any externally supplied data.